erdogant/distfit/README.md

 # 8  6  0.008893     up  0.002964
 ```

-#### Example if you want to test one specific distribution, such as the normal distribution:
+#### Example if you want to test one specific distributions, such as the normal distribution:
+The full list of distributions is listed here: https://erdogant.github.io/distfit/pages/html/Parametric.html

 ```python
 dist = distfit(distr='norm')